Rolling stock leasing companies, Roscos, have found willing private equity buyers. Antonio Fabrizio reports.

 3i Infrastructure listed Eversholt’s strong market share, well-diversified market base and high-quality cash flows from leases contracted over the medium to long term as reasons behind the deal.

-A spokesman for 3i said: “We are investing money, looking for a good return on income and also for capital growth over the medium to long term, and this assetoffers that.
+A spokesman for 3i said: “We are investing money, looking for a good return on income and also for capital growth over the medium to long term, and this asset

 “Whether that will be new rolling stock or refurbishment of the existing rolling stock is too early to say.
-But when you acquire assets like these you have tokeep investing.”
+But when you acquire assets like these you have to

 The Eversholt sale marks another change in the train leasing market, on the back of criticisms in the past few years that rolling stock companies (Roscos) were acting as an oligopoly to keep lease prices high.

-In 2008, the UK Competition Commission introduced a package designed to stimulate competition in rolling stock leasing and to open up a wider range of leasingopportunities for train operators.
+In 2008, the UK Competition Commission introduced a package designed to stimulate competition in rolling stock leasing and to open up a wider range of leasing

 New orders expected & non-ROSCOs